 The City's federal funds will leverage a significant amount of additional private, state and local resources.
-The City estimates serving 5 families through our Homeownership Assistance Program which will leverage up to \$1,000,000 in private financing for first time homebuyers.
-Federal funding will also leverage funding for 30 families to be assisted through the Columbia Housing Authority's rental production, 1 CHDO home being newly constructed, 4 new homes constructed with the Columbia Community Land Trust APRA funds, and 2 homes to be constructed through Habitat for Humanity.
-Local City development policies also fully subsidize permit and development fees for city-assisted affordable housing, which will leverage up to an additional \$25,000 in FY 2024.
+The City estimates serving 10 families through our Homeownership Assistance Program in FY 2025 which will leverage up to \$2,000,000 in private financing for first time homebuyers.
+Federal funding will also leverage funding for 30 families to be assisted through the Columbia Housing Authority's rental production, 1 CHDO home being newly constructed, 4 new homes constructed with the Columbia Community Land Trust ARPA funds, and 2 homes to be constructed through Habitat for Humanity.
+Local City development policies also fully subsidize permit and development fees for city-assisted affordable housing, which will leverage up to an additional \$25,000 in FY 2025.